 Each persons’ had something intriguing about it, whether it was a mysterious or funny event, an object or a distinctive characteristic of an ancestor.

 These are details I may decide to use one day.
 It only takes ten minutes and after starting with nothing, you look down in your gold pan and see a couple of golden nuggets staring back at you.

 This is a good idea if you want to go further back in time or want to take inspiration from your family history in a wider sense.
 Here are some tips:

 - Is there a common theme in terms of the occupations of your ancestors?
-Is there a particular trade that seems to be passed down along the generations?
+Is there a trade that seems to be passed down along the generations?

-They’re researching their family history and after a couple of glitches involving lost files in the archives and a dodgy genealogist, eventually come across you.
+They’re researching their family history and after a couple of glitches involving lost files, eventually come across you.

 What information and sources have they discovered to piece your life together?
 Where are the missing pieces?
 What opinion do they form of you based on this?